-Kent is a Denver native, raised in an outdoors family.
+Kent passed away on August 28, 2020.
+He was a huge conservation force in Colorado and we miss him terribly.
+See tributes to Kent under News.
+Kent was a Denver native, raised in an outdoors family.
 He attended Western State College, earning a B.A. and M.A. in Business Administration.
 From there he entered banking where his career spanned 40 years, with the last 30 years in sourcing and managing business relationships.
 With a penchant for helping non-profits, in 1993 the Colorado Non-Profit Association awarded him their top award, the “William Funk Award for Building Community,” for work largely involved with Hispanic non-profits.
 As to the outdoors, Kent worked 4 years in Alaska in his 20s, leveraging his emerging banking experience into untold fishing and hunting opportunities.
 Kent then came back to Colorado, married Linda, and helped to raise 3 daughters.
 He loves flyfishing and hunts elk, deer, pheasants and turkeys.
 Kent’s wildlife advocacy involved working with Colorado Parks and Wildlife committees (the Sportsmen Advisory group, Big Game Licensing Working Group, Front Range Recreational Shooting MOU, Shooting Range Grants Committee, Sportsmen’s Roundtable and Bighorn/Domestic Sheep Working Group.
-With Colorado Wildlife Federation he has served on the Board for years in positions of President and Treasurer.
+With Colorado Wildlife Federation he served on the Board for years in positions of President and Treasurer.

 Bob Meulengracht’s conservation career spans over 25 years as both staff and volunteer for several national non-profit organizations.
 He serves as the Land and Water Conservation Director a staff member of the Mountain Area Land Trust.
 Earlier Bob spent 10 years with the Mule Deer Foundation as both a Regional Director and Director of Field Operations where he was responsible for assisting and directing the volunteer base in their fundraising efforts, project funding and volunteer stewardship projects.
 Bob also spent over 2 years with Trout Unlimited as the Colorado Energy Field Coordinator where he worked with Federal, State, other NGOs and volunteers to advocate and collaborate for responsible oil, gas, solar and wind energy development on public lands in Colorado.
 Bob has extensive experience supervising employees and volunteers in these areas.
 Most recently, Bob consulted with Backcountry Hunters and Anglers, National Wildlife Federation and Colorado Wildlife Federation on public lands, sage grouse and wildlife funding issues.
 Bob holds a Bachelor of Science from Fort Lewis College in Environmental Biology with an emphasis in Wildlife Biology and Natural Resource Management.